Let’s do a show of hands — who loves jargon? Anyone?

 - Cryptomining malware: Cryptomining by itself is not necessarily malicious — many people mine crypto currency on their own systems.
 Malicious cryptomining, however, is a browser- or software-based threat that enables bad actors to hijack system resources to generate crypto currencies.
 Cryptomining malware is an easy way for bad actors to generate cash while remaining anonymous and without having to use their own resources.
 Learn more about the cryptomining malware threat.

 - Ransomware: Ransomware is malware used to encrypt a victim’s data with an encryption key that is known only to the attacker.
 The data becomes unusable until the victim pays a ransom to decrypt the data (usually in cryptocurrency).
-Ransomware is a fast-growing and serious threat — learn more in our newly updated guide to ransomware defense.
+Ransomware is a fast-growing and serious threat — learn more in our newly updated guide to ransomware defense ebook.

 - Rootkits: A rootkit is a malicious piece of code that hides itself in your system, prevents detection, and enables bad actors to gain continued access to your system.
 If attackers gain full access to your system once, they can use rootkits to continue that access over a long period of time.